promponghon-jpg/Detecting-Auditory-P300/README.md

 Table of Contents
 1) Background: What is P300?
-    <n> The P300 is an event-related potential (ERP) — a brain signal that appears roughly 300      milliseconds after a participant detects a rare, task-relevant stimulus. </n>
+    The P300 is an event-related potential (ERP) — a brain signal that appears roughly 300      milliseconds after a participant detects a rare, task-relevant stimulus.

   Time →
     ────────────────────────────────────────